 Based on the preliminary geotechnical assessment performed by Levelton in 2012, ground improvement is required at both abutments due to the presence of poor soils and the need to mitigate displacements in conjunction with the pile foundation.
-Ground improvements would involve installation of stone columns or vibro-replacement points to 10m depth, to increase shear strength to reduce soil liquefaction.
-The cost of ground improvement is based on estimates provided in previous geotechnical reporting.
+Ground improvements would involve installation of stone columns or ground improvement is based on estimates provided in previous geotechnical reporting.